synchronizer-api/quickstart/case-studies/dentina.md

 ---

 ## Results
+- 2 Months to Build and Launch
+- 40% calls automated
 - 100% reduction in duplicate patient records
 - Faster onboarding for new practices
 - Streamlined scheduling across Dentrix, Eaglesoft, and Open Dental